Espadv69/useState-Intermediate/README.md

 2. **DynamicFavorites** – A list where users can add and remove favorite items.
 3. **BasicShoppingCart** – A shopping cart system where users can add products.
 4. **ImageChangerButton** – A button that cycles through an array of images.
-5. **PointsIncrementDecrement** – A system to increase or decrease points dynamically.
+5. **RandomColorGenerator** – A button that changes the background color randomly on each click.